forcedotcom/sfdx-core/DEVELOPING.md

 ## Pre-requisites

-1. We are using Node 12.
+1. We are using Node 10 LTS.
 If you need to work with multiple versions of Node, you might consider using [nvm](https://github.com/creationix/nvm).
 1. This repository uses [yarn](https://yarnpkg.com/) to manage node dependencies.
 Please install yarn globally using `npm install --global yarn`.